richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 <!-- ------------------------- ------------------------- -->

 #### TempDB Optimization
-…reduces contention and blocking in the shared temporary workspace used by all queries
+...reduces contention and blocking in the shared temporary workspace used by all queries

 - **Multiple Data Files**: configure 1 data file per logical CPU (up to 8) to avoid page latch contention
 - **Equal Size and Growth**: ensure all TempDB files are the same size with the same autogrowth settings